msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_2_Event_Based_Solutions/readme.md

         - Send data
           - Single or batch events
             - packet size of communication is limited
-            - i.e. irrespective of we send one 1 mb data or a million events adding up to 1 mb cumulative.
+            - i.e. irrespective of whether we send one event of 1 mb data or
+              - a million events adding up to 1 mb cumulative.
           - May specify a partition
       - Read Events from Event Hub
         - Install .NET SDK